Psyche (spacecraft): Laser communications experiment

-The spacecraft will also test an experimental laser communication technology called Deep Space Optical Communications (DSOC).
-It is hoped that the device will be able to increase spacecraft communications performance and efficiency by 10 to 100 times over conventional means.
-Deep Space Optical Communications (DSOC) experiment is NASA's first demonstration of optical communications beyond the Earth-Moon system.
+The spacecraft is testing an experimental laser communication technology called Deep Space Optical Communications (DSOC).
+It is hoped that the device will increase spacecraft communications performance and efficiency by 10 to 100 times over conventional means.
+The DSOC experiment is NASA's first demonstration of optical communications beyond the Earth-Moon system.
 DSOC is a system that consists of a flight laser transceiver, a ground laser transmitter, and a ground laser receiver.
 New technologies have been implemented in each of these elements.
 The transceiver is mounted on the Psyche spacecraft.
-The DSOC technology demonstration will begin shortly after launch and continue as the spacecraft travels from Earth to its gravity-assist flyby of Mars.
-DSOC operations are planned for one year after launch, with extended-mission opportunities to be evaluated.
-Palomar Observatory's Hale Telescope will receive the high-rate data downlink from the DSOC flight transceiver.
+The DSOC technology demonstration began shortly after launch and will continue as the spacecraft travels from Earth to its gravity-assist flyby of Mars in 2026.
+DSOC has showcased its capabilities by sending data at up to 2 megabits per second, from distances beyond the orbit of Mars.
+DSOC operations proceeded for one year after launch, with extended-mission opportunities in 2025.
+Palomar Observatory's Hale Telescope received the high-rate data downlink from the DSOC flight transceiver.